smart-on-fhir/cumulus-library/docs/core-study-details.md

   and the US Core race and ethnicity extensions) that are commonly used in informatics analysis
 - Fields that contain date values are presented by different rounding methods (day, week, month, year) for convenience for various binning strategies
 - We construct `*_ref` fields from a resource's base id field (i.e creating a `Patient/123456` `patient_ref` field from an `id` of `123456`), to make it easier to join data with reference fields in other resources.
+- `aux_*` fields are additional calculated fields, derived from the raw FHIR data

 The core tables include all FHIR required/must support fields noted in the [FHIR resource profiles(http://hl7.org/fhir/us/core/STU4/artifacts.html#structures-resource-profiles).